kubevela/kubevela.github.io/docs/platform-engineers/system-operation/high-availability.md

 VelaUX is an addon, it composed by 3 major parts: nginx for frontend, APIServer as backend, and its database.

-We strongly recommend to use high availability mongodb cluster as the database driver.
+We strongly recommend to use high availability mongodb, mysql(beta) or postgresql(beta) cluster as the database driver.
 The frontend and backend are both stateless services, just configure multiple replicas for them.
 As a result, the high availability installation command just like below:

 ```
 vela addon enable velaux dbType=mongodb dbURL=mongodb://<MONGODB_USER>:<MONGODB_PASSWORD>@<MONGODB_URL> replicas=3
 ```
+You can refer [Setup with the database](../../reference/addons/velaux.md#setup-with-the-database) for more info.